marcolob/cypress-igaming-demo/README.md

-# Cypress iGaming Demo
+CYPRESS IGAMING DEMO

 QA Automation Demo for iGaming Platforms – Casino & Gaming Web Applications.
-Demonstrates end-to-end, API, and automation testing with Cypress and Playwright, following best QA practices.
+Demonstrates end-to-end, API, and automation testing with Cypress, following best QA practices.

 ---

-🚀 Overview
+🚀 OVERVIEW

 This project showcases automation and testing capabilities for gaming platforms.
 It simulates player journeys, validates APIs, and demonstrates integration with CI/CD workflows.
-Ideal for demonstrating QA skills for positions in Gaming Experience teams.
+Ideal for demonstrating QA skills for positions in Gaming Experience or Sportsbook teams.

 Key Features: